A trashy Christmas tree story that hurts Earth

 a plastic bag filled with water held up to the sun

-The bag will make plastic trash, no better than a bottle.
-And that’s ironic because our Christmas tree ornaments will be plastic trash bits we find on the beach.
+Next year, something like it might be our Christmas tree decoration.
+Yep – we decorate with whatever plastic trash we find in the vicinity.
 We do this every year, different beach, different country, different ocean or lake or village.

 I rationalize this small bag of water isn’t as bad as a bottle.
-The bag plastic is thinner; therefore, I justify myself, the plastic might breakdown sooner than a bottle.
-But deep down, I know the truth: both water containers suck for Earth.
+The bag plastic is thinner; therefore, I justify my use — the plastic might breakdown sooner than a bottle.
+But deep down I know the truth: both water containers suck for Earth.

-As I try to rationalize the bag, I’m struck by more irony: I was sucking a lollipop on a plastic stick.
+As I try to rationalize the bag, I’m struck by more irony: I’m sucking a lollipop on a plastic stick.
 That stick will be on Earth way longer than me.

-I carried cool water in a plastic bag as I sucked on a sugar stick (that had come in double plastic wrapping, by the way – on the pop, and more pops like it in a plastic bag).
-I was a consumer of plastic that would end up as trash somewhere on Earth — like all the bits of plastic I saw under my feet as I followed my husband so he could build a trash tree.
+I carry cool water in a plastic bag as I suck on a sugar stick (that had come in double plastic wrapping, by the way).
+I am a consumer of plastic that will end up as trash somewhere on Earth — like all the bits of plastic I see under my feet as I follow my husband so he can build this year’s Christmas Trash Tree.

 trashy christmas tree decorations come from plastic trash in the sand - like these bits on the shore

-And in my next string of thoughts, I wondered: what’s the use?
+I wonder: what’s the use?
 So what if I have a bag – or bottle – of water?
 A lollipop on a plastic stick?
 My inconsequential consumption isn’t going to break the ocean or Earth.
 I look around and see plastic trash everywhere.

-I’ve gone back and forth on the plastic trash issue about since we started this trashy Christmas tree tradition: my consumption matters; it doesn’t matter; it does matter; what’s the point?
+I’ve gone back and forth on the plastic trash issue ever since we started this trashy tradition.
+My consumption matters, it doesn’t matter, it does matter — what’s the point?

 Trashy Christmas tree traditions are born

-It started, we think, in 2006 or 2007.
-We can’t really remember our first trashy Christmas tree.
-We have photos from every year, but those early years are stored in a box as old-fashioned hard copy photographs, either at my sister’s home or Tedly’s uncle’s home.
+Our tradition started, we think, in 2006 or 2007.
+We can’t really remember our first Christmas Trash Tree.
+We have photos from every year, but those early photos are hard copy photographs, stored either in a box at my sister’s home or Tedly’s uncle’s home.

 We make the tree and then we usually sit around the beach somewhere nearby so we can watch people’s reactions.
 Sometimes people think it’s funny.
 They take selfies.

-One year, in Tulum, we made a giant art installation around our trashy Christmas tree because there was so much garbage stuck in the sargassum.
+One year in Tulum, Mexico, we made a giant art installation around our trashy Christmas tree because there was so much garbage stuck in the sargassum.
 No passersby laughed that year.
-Our plastic trash was arranged into a Christmas scene: tree, ornaments, gifts, seating.
+Our plastic trash was arranged into an entire Christmas scene with the junky ornamental tree as the focal point.
+There were gifts, and seating — all from plastic trash.

 I took a picture of a boy and a man.
-Spectators.
+Spectators of our handiwork.
 Hands in their pockets, bare feet on sand and seaweed, probably wondering what the hell they were looking at.

 man and boy stand on the beach near the water and look at an art installation made of plastic trash from the beach

-Aside from that year in Tulum, 2015, my husband usually decorates the trashy Christmas tree by himself, while I read or nap or watch him.
+We both decorated that scene in Tulum back in 2015.
+But many years, he does the dirty work and decorates the trashy Christmas tree by himself, while I read or nap or watch him.

 The first digital picture of our trees that I see on our cloud account is from 2009.
-We were in Playa del Carmen, Mexico, near the holidays that year.
+We were on a work vacation in Playa del Carmen, Mexico.
 It’s a place where the beach is cleaned every day for tourists.

 Maybe that’s why it looks like a Charlie Brown Christmas tree — bare.